Torfield and Saxon Mount Academy Trust SEN Report

 2. How do school staff support learning and how is the curriculum matched to individual needs?

 Pupils at both schools have access to a challenging, broad and relevant curriculum which is based on the National Curriculum.
-Work is differentiated to meet each pupil's needs and learning is enriched through a wide range of visits within the local area.
+Work is differentiated to meet each pupil's needs and learning is enriched through a wide range of visits within the local area as well as further afield.
 Lessons are planned to include frequent opportunities to learn and practise core skills.
 Regular assessments ensure that lessons both build on what pupils can do and also develop learning.
-The schools are well resourced in IT and other specialist equipment.
+The schools are well resourced in IT and other specialist equipment to support learning across the curriculum.

 The progress and well-being of all pupils is regularly monitored.
 Pupils are set challenging short term and long term targets in all curriculum areas.
 Both schools have very effective systems in place to monitor progress of individuals and groups.
 Pupil progress and attainment is compared with pupils of the same age and starting point across the country to ensure we know if our pupils do at least as well as, if not better than, other pupils with similar characteristics.

-The school curriculum and schemes of work are differentiated to meet the needs of pupils working from P-Scales to National Curriculum expectations for Year 6 and beyond (P-Scales are used where children are functioning below the level of the National Curriculum).
+The school curriculum and schemes of work are differentiated to meet the needs of pupils working from P-Scales to National Curriculum expectations for Year 6 and beyond (P-Scales and Pre Key Stage standards are used where children are functioning below the level of the National Curriculum).

-Pupils with very high needs are placed within the Additional Support Facility (ASF) (or in higher needs classes at Torfield) and may attend lessons in other classes where they are able to access the learning.
+Pupils with very high needs are placed within the Additional Support Facility (ASF) (or in higher needs classes at Torfield) in order to receive additional levels of support and they may attend lessons in other classes where they are able to access the learning.
 Sometimes children from other classes in the school attend lessons within the ASF / higher needs classes to support their learning.

-There is a personalised approach to learning throughout the school which supports all pupils to learn and be included at their own level.
+There is a personalised approach to learning throughout the schools which supports all pupils to learn and be included at their own level.
 When approaching Key Stage 4, personalised options for qualifications and accreditations are made available that suit the needs and interests of learners who will be thinking about choices of college and / or future training or employment opportunities.
+We are proud of the breadth of the curriculum on offer at both schools and the way this curriculum prepares pupils well for the future.

 3. How will I know how my child/young person is doing and how I can support their learning myself?